Find Trade Colleges

 Science: Using scientific rules and methods to solve problems.

-In the United States, there were 17,000 jobs for Environmental Engineering Technician in 2016.
+In 2016, there was an estimated number of 17,000 jobs in the United States for Environmental Engineering Technician.
 New jobs are being produced at a rate of 12.4% which is above the national average.
 The Bureau of Labor Statistics predicts 2,100 new jobs for Environmental Engineering Technician by 2026.
-The BLS estimates 1,700 yearly job openings in this field.
+There will be an estimated 1,700 positions for Environmental Engineering Technician per year.

 The states with the most job growth for Environmental Engineering Technician are Utah, Florida, and Colorado.
 Watch out if you plan on working in Wyoming, West Virginia, or Rhode Island.
 These states have the worst job growth for this type of profession.